F5Networks/f5-azure-arm-templates/experimental/failover/same-net/via-lb/3nic/existing-stack/bigiq/README.md

 The BIG-IP VEs have the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module enabled to provide advanced traffic management functionality.
 This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.

-For diagrams of alternate deployment topologies, see [cluster 3 NIC alternate topologies](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/supported/cluster/3nic/alternate-deployment-topologies.md).
+For diagrams of alternate deployment topologies, see [alternate topologies](../../alternate-deployment-topologies.md).

 For information on getting started using F5's ARM templates on GitHub, see [Microsoft Azure: Solutions 101](http://clouddocs.f5.com/cloud/public/v1/azure/Azure_solutions101.html).